Comparison of Reservoir Computing topologies using the Recurrent Kernel approach: Background

 Recurrent Kernels hold promise as a substitute for large-scale Reservoir Computing, as they offer comparable performance as the Reservoir Computing limit with infinitely-many neurons.
 However, the drawback is the computational time needed for prediction, as scalar products must be computed with each training input for use in the linear model.
 Additionally, due to their analytic formulation, Recurrent Kernels are well-suited for theoretical studies on Reservoir Computing \cite{dong2022asymptotic}.

 Rigorously proving the convergence of Reservoir Computing to the Recurrent Kernel has proven challenging.
-Three assumptions are typically required \cite{dong2020reservoir}: \begin{enumerate} \item Lipschitz-continuity: the activation function is $l$-Lipschitz; \item Contractivity: the scaling factor of the reservoir weights needs to satisfy $\sigma_r^2 \leq 1 / l$ \item Time-independence: the weight matrix is resampled at each time step. \end{enumerate} Interestingly, convergence is usually observed in practice for a wider range of hyperparameters, despite these assumptions being violated.
+Three assumptions are typically required \cite{dong2020reservoir}: \begin{enumerate} \item Lipschitz-continuity: the activation function is $l$-Lipschitz; \item Contractivity: the scaling factor of the reservoir weights needs to satisfy $\sigma_r^2 \leq 1 / l$ \item Time-independence: the weight matrix is resampled at each time step. \end{enumerate} These assumptions are very restrictive to prove convergence of RC towards their Recurrent Kernel limits in practice.
+We instead resort to numerical investigations of convergence, as presented in the next section.